teapython/OpenCV/README.md

 This is a demonstration of using deep learning based face recognition to find a doppelganger or look-alike celebrity to a given person, also one of my projects for the OpenCV course: **Computer Vision II**.

-You will see The first person is Sofia Solares who looks like the American Singer Selena Gomez and the second one is Shashikant Pedwal who looks like Indian Film Actor Amitabh Bachchan.

 ## The Core Idea

-- Enrollment of celebrity images in Dlib’s pre-trained Face Recognizer neural network:
+- Enrollment of celebrity images in Dlib’s pre-trained Face Recognizer neural network
     * Process each celebrity image to detect faces and face landmarks
-    * Compute face descriptor for each image using the neural network and face landmarks
+    * Compute face descriptor for each image
-- Process a given image of a person in the same way to compute face descriptor
+- Process a given person' image in the same way to compute face descriptor
 - Calculate Euclidean distance between face descriptor of the person versus face descriptors of celebrity images.
 Find the celebrity face for which distance is minimum as the look-alike face.

 ## Code